robschmidtinfo/RobJS/README.md

     `
 }

-// Register the component, pass the component function, the classname and an array of state variables it listens to) app.defineComponent(Counter, 'Counter', ['count'])
+// Register the component, pass the component function, the classname and an array of state variables it listens to app.defineComponent(Counter, 'Counter', ['count'])

-// start your app with an initial render of the component app.render(Counter)
+// Start your app with an initial render of the component app.render(Counter)
 ```